mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

+ - review WiredIntSupplierMaker logic - so far it only is used for "main" so make sure the other cases will work (e.g. when hooking an env generator in)

- - and of course, use FreqTable.getFreq(int midiNum) to set the note frequency.
+ - Use FreqTable.getFreq(int midiNum) to set the note frequency.
- - Does the "midi: true" flag make sense?
-Not all WG's will want the frequency set to the note.
-Maybe instead:

-        freq: midi # or frequency: midi
+ - remove the sleep(1000) from the main loop and review the need for any synchronization with the MIDI message Thread.

+ -----------
+ - EnvGen needs to be hooked to a "multiply" component (like a VCA)

  - noteOFF routing / voice management -
-    - default: free the voice on note-OFF
+    - default: free the voice on note-OFF (as it is now)
     - If there's a designated envelope, free the voice when it is finished.
     - for now, only one envelope determines (rather than an AND or OR logic for several)

- -----------
- - EnvGen needs to be hooked to a "multiply" component (like a VCA)

  -----------
  - multi-voice polyphony - could have a mode that re-uses the first available voice (for portamento &c.)